merhawi2010/FEND_classic_arcade_game_clone/README.md

 ## Game description
 This is the fourth project in frontend web development at [Udacity]( https://www.udacity.com/).
 The main aim is to recreate the **Frogger classic arcade game** and thereby learn *Object Oriented Programming* in JavaScript.
 For this purpose, visual assets and a game loop engine were provided.

+## How to run the game
+Download and save copy of this game from [gitHub]().
+Then launch the game by running index.html and enjoy it.

 ## How to play
 1. Select your desired avatar and click play to continue.
 2. Once the game starts, use the arrow key on the key board to move the player around and reach the water without colliding the enemies (Bugs).
 As you continue to add more scores, you will be challenged with increased number of the Bugs.